Vlasov Equations on Directed Hypergraph Measures: Introduction

-We like to point out that for combinatorial reasons, it is known to be \emph{inappropriate} to view hypergraph limits as a function defined on the space of vertices \cite{L12}, provided e.g. the underlying metric is the \emph{homomorphism density}.
-Nevertheless, for analytical reasons, we here use a \emph{uniform} bounded Lipschitz metric, which may induce a uniform weak topology on the space of measure-valued functions \cite{KX21}.
-To work under this metric, we successfully obtain the results on the MFL.
-This also demonstrates the robustness of the idea initiated in \cite{KX21} to study MFLs of IPS on heterogeneous graph limits.

 Next, we outline the structure of the paper.
-In Section~\ref{sect-preliminaries}, we introduce the notation, provide some basics in measure theory, and define \emph{directed hypergraph measures} (DHGM) with ample examples of independent interest.
-In Section~\ref{sect-Vlasov}, using DHGM, we propose a generalized model of \eqref{multi-hypergraph}, which serves as the \emph{fiberized equation of characteristics}.
-In Section~\ref{sect-approximation}, we prove approximation of the MFL by a sequence of ODEs coupled on hypergraphs, based on several lemmas from \cite{KX21}.
-Finally in Section~\ref{sect-applications}, we apply our theoretical results to three network models of higher-order interactions in physics, epidemiology, and ecology.
+In Section~\ref{sect-preliminaries}, we introduce the notation, provide some basics in measure theory, and define \emph{directed hypergraph measures} (DHGM) as a new generalization of directed hypergraphs with ample examples of independent interest.
+In Section~\ref{sect-Vlasov}, we define the \emph{fiberized equation of characteristics} associated with \eqref{multi-hypergraph}.
+In Section~\ref{sect-approximation}, we prove approximation of the MFL by a sequence of ODEs coupled on hypergraphs.
+Finally in Section~\ref{sect-applications}, we apply our results to study mean field limit of three network models of higher-order interactions in physics, epidemiology, and ecology.